Anacron-sec/swordx/README.md

 ## Remove

-To remove the program just run inside program folder
+To remove the program just run as root inside program folder

 ```shell
 make uninstall